 - Repeat the above steps until your team finishes PQ Pursuit and offers you one thousand words of thanks for your major part in their success

 Below are some practical support crew guidelines that were put together by Nathan Fa’avae.
-We have edited slightly to reflect the nuances of the GZ Pursuit event.
+We have edited slightly to reflect the nuances of the PQ Pursuit event.
 These guidelines will help your crew set up an efficient system that will give a racing team the best opportunity of finishing well.
 Nathan has competed all over the world, had the opportunity to race with the very best support crews and we advise you to take heed of these words of wisdom.

 SUPPORT CREW SIZE